Max Emilian Verstappen is a Belgian-Dutch motor racing driver who is the reigning F1 world champion.

 Verstappen signed an extension to his current Red Bull deal earlier in 2022 - he is now tied to the team through 2028.

-The Dutchman is believed now to be earning £33million ($43million) per year through that new deal - which puts him right at the top of the salary scale for F1 drivers
+The Dutchman is believed to now be earning £42 million ($50 million) per year through that new deal, which puts him right at the top of the salary scale for F1 drivers.

-In addition to his base salary, Verstappen will generate further income from his personal sponsors, who include Dutch companies Ziggo and Jumbo, as well as clothing company G-Star Raw.
+In addition to his base salary, Verstappen generates further income from his personal sponsors, who include Electronic Arts and Heineken N.V., as well as clothing company G-Star Raw.

 Max Verstappen Girlfriend

-Not surprisingly there is a massive tabloid interest in who the reigning F1 world champion is dating, and Max Verstappen has a very famous partner right now.
+Not surprisingly, there is massive tabloid interest in who the reigning F1 world champion is dating, and he has a very famous partner right now.

 Verstappen's first car was a yellow Renault Clio, given to him as a gift.
 Even though he was driving in Formula 1 at the time for Toro Rosso, he was actually unable to drive the car initially as he was without a road driving license.